-1 462.3.1.2 Lanes and Shoulders
+462.3.1.2 Lanes and Shoulders

-- 2 The minimum allowable lane widths are 11 feet on the mainline and Pecos Road and 10 feet on - 3 the crossroads.
-Developer shall maintain the minimum number of lanes as reflected in Table - 4 462-2.
+The minimum allowable lane widths are 11 feet on the mainline, Pecos Road, and 59th Avenue and 10 feet on the crossroads.
+Developer shall maintain the minimum number of lanes as reflected in Table 462-2.

-Table 462-2 Number of Lanes to Remain Open Location/Direction Number of Lanes I-10 EB (Papago Freeway) 4 general purpose lanes and 1 HOV lane (SR 101L to I-17) L 10 ED (Mariagna Fraguezy) 3 general purpose lanes and 1 HOV lane (Warner Road to SR 202L) I-10 EB (Maricopa Freeway) 3 general purpose lanes (SR 202L to Queen Creek Road) I-10 WB (Papago Freeway) 4 general purpose lanes and one HOV lane (I-17 to SR 101L) L 40 MD (Mariana Francus) 3 general purpose lanes (Queen Creek Road to SR 202L) I-10 WB (Maricopa Freeway) 3 general purpose lanes and 1 HOV lane (SR 202L to Elliot Road) SR 202 (Santan Freeway) A minimum of 2 lanes of traffic in each direction of traffic.
-Pecos Road A minimum of 2 lanes of traffic in each direction of traffic.
+Table 462-2 Number of Lanes to Remain Open Number of Lanes 4 general purpose lanes and 1 HOV lane (SR 101L to I-17) 3 general purpose lanes and 1 HOV lane (Warner Road to SR 202L) 3 general purpose lanes (SR 202L to Queen Creek Road) 4 general purpose lanes and one HOV lane (I-17 to SR 101L) 3 general purpose lanes (Queen Creek Road to SR 202L) 3 general purpose lanes and 1 HOV lane (SR 202L to Elliot Road) A minimum of 2 lanes of traffic in each direction of traffic.
+A minimum of 2 lanes of traffic in each direction of traffic.
 A minimum of 1 lane of traffic in each direction of traffic.
-Crossroad Facilities Minimum of 1 left turn lane where left turn lanes exist
+Minimum of 1 left turn lane where left turn lanes exist

-- 5 Differential pavement elevations within the same travel lanes or adjacent travel lanes will not be allowed. - 7 A nominal two-foot right and left shoulder must be provided during all phases of construction.
+- Differential pavement elevations within the same travel lanes or adjacent travel lanes will not be allowed. - 15 A nominal two-foot right and left shoulder must be provided during all phases of construction.

-8 462.3.1.3 Pedestrian and Bicycle Access
+16 462.3.1.3 Pedestrian and Bicycle Access

-- 9 Developer shall maintain and provide access along existing sidewalks, trails, bike lanes, and - 10 intersections along all streets.
+- 17 Developer shall maintain and provide access along existing sidewalks, trails, bike lanes, and - 18 intersections along all streets.
 Access along crossroads through bridge construction limits must - be maintained at a minimum on one side at all times.
-If access cannot be maintained, Developer - shall prepare a Request for Pedestrian Access Modification/Closure that includes plans showing - the proposed modification/closure and signs and indicating the applicable ADA path of travel - 14 and associated ADA requirements.
-At least 10 Business Days prior to the planned - 15 modification/closure, Developer shall submit the Request for Pedestrian Access - To modification/closure, Developer shall submit the request for redestrial 7,000000 - 16 Modification/Closure to ADOT and the applicable Governmental Entities for review and - 17 comment.
+If access cannot be maintained, Developer - 20 shall prepare a Pedestrian Access Modification/Closure Request that includes plans showing - 21 the proposed modification/closure and signs and indicating the applicable ADA path of travel - 22 and associated ADA requirements.
+At least 10 Business Days prior to the planned

+- 1 modification/closure, Developer shall submit the Pedestrian Access Modification/Closure - 2 Request to ADOT and the applicable Governmental Entities for review and comment.

-18 462.3.1.4 Detours
+3 462.3.1.4 Detours

-- 19 Developer shall prepare Detour Plans for all proposed detours.
-Detour Plans must include - 20 detour dates and duration, horizontal and vertical clearances, weight restrictions, and all - 21 proposed signs, and must ensure that all detoured vehicle types can negotiate the detoured - 22 path.
-The Detour Plans must also address disruptions to public services, including the following:

-- 1 A. Emergency responders

-- 2 B. U.S. Mail and parcel delivery services

-- 3 C. School buses

-- 4 D. Public transportation services

-- 5 E. Refuse collection

-- F. Normal commercial activities (e.g., materials and products pick-ups and deliveries, customer access)

-- 8 G. Safe routes to school plans

-- 9 At least 15 Business Days prior to implementation of the proposed detour, Developer shall

-- 10 submit Detour Plans to ADOT and all applicable Governmental Entities.
+- 4 Developer shall prepare Detour Plans for all proposed detours.
+Detour Plans must include - 5 detour dates and duration, horizontal and vertical clearances, weight restrictions, and all - 6 proposed signs, and must ensure that all detoured vehicle types can negotiate the detoured - 7 path.
+The Detour Plans must also address disruptions to public services, including the following: - 8 A. Emergency responders - 9 B. U.S. Mail and parcel delivery services - C. School buses - 11 D. Public transportation services - 12 E. Refuse collection - F. Normal commercial activities (e.g., materials and products pick-ups and deliveries, customer access) - 15 G. Safe routes to school plans - 16 At least 15 Business Days prior to implementation of the proposed detour, Developer shall - 17 submit Detour Plans to ADOT and all applicable Governmental Entities.

-11 462.3.1.5 Truck Routes
+18 462.3.1.5 Truck Routes

-- 12 Developer shall submit all truck routes, and any subsequent modifications to truck routes in - 13 effect, to ADOT and the applicable Governmental Entities for review and approval, in their sole - 14 discretion.
-Developer shall notify ADOT in writing a minimum of 20 Business Days prior of any - 15 proposed reduction of current vertical or horizontal clearance.
+- 19 Developer shall submit all truck routes, and any subsequent modifications to truck routes in - 20 effect, to ADOT and the applicable Governmental Entities for review and approval, in their sole - 21 discretion.
+Developer shall notify ADOT in writing a minimum of 20 Business Days prior of any - 22 proposed reduction of current vertical or horizontal clearance.